-The Company also enters into transactions that represent multiple-element arrangements, which may include any combination of equipment and service.
-These multiple element arrangements are assessed to determine whether they can be sold separately in order to determine whether they can be treated as more than one unit of accounting or element for the purpose of revenue recognition.
+The Company also enters into transactions that represent multiple-element arrangements, which may include any combination of goods and services.
+These multiple element arrangements are assessed to determine whether they consist of elements that can be sold separately in order to determine whether they can be treated as more than one unit of accounting or element for the purpose of revenue recognition.
 When there are multiple elements or units of accounting in an arrangement, the arrangement consideration is allocated to the separate units of accounting or elements on a relative fair value basis.
 If elements cannot be sold separately, revenue recognition is deferred until all elements have been delivered.
 The revenue recognition policy described above is then applied to each unit of accounting.